 Bursaries and Grants

-Professional Masters Bursary
+Professional Masters Financial Aid Bursary

-School of Graduate Studies Emergency Grants
+School of Graduate Studies Emergency Loans and Grants

 Funds are awarded on the basis of financial need arising from unforeseen circumstances to students whose continuation in the program is in jeopardy for financial reasons.
 This bursary is NOT meant to be a source of long term funding for a student’s program but a bridge for temporary lack of funds.

-Students are advised to apply for the Departmental Professional Masters Bursary before applying for an emergency grant from SGS.
 Students should make an appointment with an SGS Financial Counsellor in order to request this grant (63 St. George Street, or 416-946-0808).

 Ontario Student Assistance Program (OSAP)